ARCHER2-HPC/archer2-fortran-intro/section1.02/README.md

    z = cmplx(a, b)              ! (sic) Form complex number from two reals
 ```
-The second argument of the `real()` function is optional, and specfies the
+The second argument of the `real()` function is optional, and specifies the
 kind type parameter of the desired result.
 If the optional argument is not
 present, then a real value of the default kind is returned.